Harvey Evans, actor of the golden years of Broadway, dies at 80 - ExBulletin

 Evans arrived in New York in 1955 and befriended choreographers Bob Fosse and Jerome Robbins.
 Evans’ first musical as a dancer on Broadway was New Girl in Town, starring Gwen Verdon and choreographed by Fosse.

-He changed his name while filming a small role in 1962’s Experiment in Terror directed by Blake Edwards and starring Glenn Ford and Lee Remick.
+It changed its name while shooting a small role in Experiment in Terror in 1962, directed by Blake Edwards and starring Glenn Ford and Lee Remick.
 He and his fellow actress Taffy Paul decided to remake himself, he became Evans and she became Stefanie Powers.

 Evans was also cast by Fosse for Redhead, with Verdon, and the movie The Pajama Game.
-Other highlights were starred on Broadway with Henry Fonda and Margaret Hamilton in a 1969 revival of Our Town and awaiting Jim Dale in Barnum in the early 1980s.
-He was a chimney sweep when Julie Andrews immortalized Mary Poppins in theaters in 1964.
+Other highlights were starred on Broadway with Henry Fonda and Margaret Hamilton in a 1969 revival of Our Town, and Jim Dale’s pending in Barnum in the early 1980s.
+He was a chimney sweep when Julie Andrews immortalized Mary Poppins at the cinema in 1964.

 I got my name above the title and got it really low, he told Playbill.
 It doesn’t matter to me.
-It’s just wonderful to be a part of this community.
+It is just wonderful to be a part of this community.

-Her final Broadway credits include the mid-1990s revival of Sunset Boulevard, The Scarlet Pimpernel, and as an Oklahoma understudy! in 2002.
+Her last Broadway credits included the mid-1990s revival of Sunset Boulevard, The Scarlet Pimpernel, and as an Oklahoma understudy! in 2002.
 He also landed an appearance in the film Enchanted with Amy Adams in 2007.
 He was on Broadway in the original West Side Story and later in the 1961 film version.

-Really hard to express what Harvey Evans meant to me, Tony Yazbeck said on Twitter.
+Really hard to express in words what Harvey Evans meant to me, said Tony Yazbeck on Twitter.
 He was kindness embodied.
 So funny and encouraging.
 He has come to every show I have ever done and inspired me to keep going!
 A true triple threat whose heart was as big as his incredible career.

-Bebe Neuwirth added: One of the nicest, most charming, charming gentlemen I have ever had the blessing to know.
-Betty Buckley also sent her greetings: With so much love.
+Baby Neuwirth added: One of the nicest, most charming, charming gentlemen I have ever had the blessing to know.
+Betty buckley also sent his greetings: With so much love.

 Sources